Contact For Services

 - crisis intervention

-If you have trouble with any of these or other emotional problems, seeking counseling is one way to help yourself manage your life issues.
+For these or other emotional problems, seeking counseling is one way to help you manage your life issues.

 2) For Veterans and their dependents who attend OSUIT, the Veteran Services Office is the point of contact .
 The Veteran Services office assists with processing education benefits offered through the U.S. Department of Veterans Affairs (VA), and aids in linking Veteran students with on-campus resources.
 Veteran's Services are located in the Grady Clack Building.
 Contact information: call 918-293-4972, or email firstname.lastname@example.org.

 Things to Remember

 - Appointments are available by calling or emailing the counseling office.
-NOTE: Walk-ins are welcome, but keep in mind that the counselor may be in session or have another obligation at the time of your visit.
+NOTE: Walk-ins are welcome, just keep in mind that the counselor may be in session or have another obligation at the time of your visit.

 - Counseling sessions are confidential with a few exceptions which include a court order, health and safety emergencies such as imminent danger to oneself or others, and child or elder abuse.

-- OSUIT counselors do not: Prescribe Medications; Diagnose Mental Illness; or Perform Long-Term Therapy.
-For serious mental health issues, referrals are made to community resources.
+- NOTE: OSUIT counselors do not prescribe medications; diagnose mental illness; or perform long-term therapy.
+For long-term mental health issues, referrals are made to community resources.